Trauma Center Trauma Sensitive Yoga

 For more information, read about the Trauma Center study on the efficacy of TCTSY.

 Sessions For Trauma Survivors

 Together, we will practice forms, movements and breathing to help you connect with your body in a safe way at your own pace.
 This practice includes no hands-on assists, and no prior yoga experience is required.
 Individual and small group sessions are available.
-It is strongly advised that participants be in individual therapy in order to have a place to process their experience. **Women's Tuesday evening group near Union Square resumes mid-January; please contact me for details.**
+It is strongly advised that participants be in individual therapy in order to have a place to process their experience. **Amid the current health crisis, I am offering TCTSY sessions online on a secure, HIPAA compliant platform.
+Please feel free to contact me for details.**

 Sessions For Social Service/Health Care Agencies

 For Your Clients: TCTSY is a wonderful complementary therapy for clients with trauma backgrounds to practice stress reduction and self-care.
 Sessions may be done in chairs, and no special equipment is necessary.

 Self-care for Helping Professionals: TCTSY can serve as a valuable self-care practice for social service staff, health care workers and other helping professionals.
 Please contact me to schedule an introductory in-service workshop, or a series of classes for your organization.